|Kim Barnes Arico|

 Inside Michigan Women's Basketball features an in-depth interview with head coach Kim Barnes Arico.

 A look back at weekend action for Michigan football, ice hockey, women's soccer, field hockey, volleyball, women's basketball and wrestling.

 Michigan 86, Stony Brook 48

-Kim Barnes Aricorecently completed her first season at Michigan in 2012-13, leading the Wolverines to one of their most successful seasons in program history.
+Kim Barnes Aricois in her third season at Michigan in 2014-15 after leading the Wolverines to 42 wins in her first two years in Ann Arbor.
 She was announced as the ninth head coach in the 40-year history of the Wolverines women's basketball program on April 20, 2012.

 Michigan went 22-11 in Barnes Arico's first season, tying the mark for most wins in school history.
 The Wolverines earned their second straight NCAA Tournament bid and advanced to the second round for the first time since 2001.
 U-M was ranked as high as No. 22 in the Associated Press poll in January, the first time the Maize and Blue was listed in the poll since the 2002-03 season.
 The Wolverines tied the longest winning streak in school history during the season, winning 10 straight games from Dec.
 1, 2012-Jan.17, 2013.

 U-M won its first four Big Ten games, the best start to a conference season ever.
 Senior Kate Thompson was named to the All-Big Ten second team and hit a school-record 110 three-pointers during the season.
 She participated in the AllState Three-Point Contest and joined a USA All-Star team that toured China following the season.
 Fellow senior Jenny Ryan picked up All-Big Ten third-team honors, with seniors Nya Jordan and Rachel Sheffer earning honorable mention.